neo-the-coder/to-do-app/README.md

 # React Todo App

-Todo app with ability to set a deadline and add custom categories to assign todos.
+This is a basic to-do app with ability to set a deadline and create custom categories to assign tasks to.
+You can filter tasks based on their status and category.
+All progress is saved in the local storage.
+I used the following tools in this project:
+-	Redux – for state management;
+-	React-hook-form for form validation;
+-	React-icons for icons.

 Live demo: https://react-todo-customizable.netlify.app/